pytorch/executorch/docs/source/concepts.md

 ## [ATen Dialect](./ir-exir.md#aten-dialect)

-ATen dialect is the result of exporting an eager module to a graph representation.
-It is the entry point of the ExecuTorch compilation pipeline; after exporting to ATen dialect, subsequent passes can lower to Core ATen dialect and Edge dialect.
+ATen dialect is the immediate result of exporting an eager module to a graph representation.
+It is the entry point of the ExecuTorch compilation pipeline; after exporting to ATen dialect, subsequent passes can lower to [Core ATen dialect](./concepts.md#concepts#core-aten-dialect) and [Edge dialect](./concepts.md#edge-dialect).

-ATen dialect is a valid Export IR with additional properties.
+ATen dialect is a valid [EXIR](./concepts.md#exir) with additional properties.
 It consists of functional ATen operators, higher order operators (like control flow operators) and registered custom operators.

 The goal of ATen dialect is to capture users’ programs as faithfully as possible.